-Ever felt that burning feeling in your chest area?
-This phenomenon is called heartburn.
-It is a common health condition experienced by many men and women.
-It feels like there is a nagging pain in the chest behind the breastbone.
-It gets worse during the evening, after eating, or when bending or lying down.
-Apart from that, it is also denoted by a bitter or acidic taste in the mouth.
-Now, before you panic, you should know that heartburn is, most often than not, common and not a cause for alarm.
-In fact, most people alleviate the symptoms and risks of heartburn by simply changing their lifestyle or taking nonprescription medications.
+Have you ever felt a burning sensation in your chest area?
+This phenomenon is called heartburn, a common health condition experienced by many men and women.
+It feels like a nagging pain in the chest behind the breastbone.
+It worsens in the evening, after eating, or when bending or lying down.
+A bitter or acidic taste in the mouth also denotes it.

 Causes of Heartburn

-To expound further, heartburn occurs when the stomach acid gets transported back into the tube called the esophagus.
-Normally, when you swallow food, a stack of muscle around the bottom of the esophagus, otherwise called the lower esophageal sphincter, relaxes wherein food passes through, along with the liquid, and reaches the stomach.
-Right shortly, the muscle tightens again until another food is transported.
+Normally, when you swallow food, a stack of muscle around the bottom of the esophagus, otherwise called the lower esophageal sphincter, relaxes, wherein food passes through, along with the liquid, and reaches the stomach.

-However, in some instances, the lower esophageal sphincter does not execute this mechanism of "tightening" and "relaxing."
-As such, when the lower muscles of the esophagus weaken or relaxes abnormally, the acid in the stomach acid flow back up into the esophagus, also called acid reflux, and causes heartburn.
-Basically, it happens whenever the acid backs up in the esophagus.
+As such, when the lower muscles of the esophagus weaken or relax abnormally, the acid in the stomach acid flows back up into the esophagus, also called acid reflux, and causes heartburn.
+It happens whenever the acid backs up in the esophagus.
 This is the tube that carries the food that we eat up to the stomach.

 Meanwhile, being pregnant or overweight increases one's risk of experiencing heartburn.